Wed, 14 Aug 2013 Mac OS X 10.8 Mountain Lion review: Updated

 Power Nap is a really neat, if small feature.
 Essentially OS X still fetches emails, notifications and photos when in sleep mode.
 This persistent gathering of information ensures Mac OS X works a little more like iOS.
 It makes less sense when the Mac can’t switch itself on to deliver a notification, but it does mean everything is ready to go when you wake Mac OS X up.

-Further Sharing integration
+Mac OS X 10.8: Further Sharing integration

 Twitter has been integrated further throughout OS X and you can Tweet web pages from Safari using the Share button.
 You can also highlight text in any part of the operating system and choose Tweet from the contextual menu to share it.
+This is great although as time has gone on we’ve found Facebook and Twitter integration a little limited, it’d be good to expand this to include other services like Google+, LinkedIn and Pinterest although Apple has shown little sign of moving towards wider social networking sharing integration.

 The Share button also works its way into many different parts of Mac OS X including Finder, Address Book, Notes and Preview, and enables you to share items with Mail, Messages or AirDrop, and even upload images straight to Flickr.